opendatasoft/ods-documentation/source/publishing_data/02_harvesting_a_catalog/harvesters/dbnomics.rst

 Retrieve one or more datasets from `DB.nomics <https://db.nomics.world/>`_.

-It is possible to either fetch each of these time series as individual OpenDataSoft datasets or aggregate them as a single OpenDataSoft dataset.
+It is possible to either fetch each of these time series as individual Opendatasoft datasets or aggregate them as a single Opendatasoft dataset.
 The aggregated dataset will have an additional "Concept" column with the origin of each row.

 A dataset ID follows the following format *ProviderName-DatasetId*.